We created a “custom, built-in” master closet look with basic IKEA PAX closet system cabinets simply by adding trim and a few extra touches!

 You’ll notice in the further away photos how well they blend in and look seamless.
 Without them, you see lots of little black holes.

 Definitely nicer with.

 There was a gap between the top of the cabinet and the ceiling before we added the crown mold.
 What an absolute difference it makes.

 I think my hubby did an awesome job on this crown mold.

 All the way around the room for a seamless look.

 We also had to repair the ceiling after the wall came out.
-We had to move the vent over to clear the crown molding and also added 2 recessed lights. (we hired that out and moving our light switches, but did everything else ourselves)
+We had to move the vent over to clear the crown molding and also added 2 recessed lights. (we hired that out and moved our light switches, but did everything else ourselves)

 Trim on the bottom to continue that built-in look. (and lots and lots of caulk!lol)

 Filling all the holes (where the cabinets are put together).

 We had to add a piece of trim to hide the wall where this cabinet was set.
 We could have covered that with the shoe cabinet to the left by putting a deeper cabinet in but we wanted to maximize space.